Dear Home Ec 101,

 - If you cook for others, don’t push your luck, only introduce one new food item per week.

 - Pay attention to the reactions of your audience.
 For example, if they hate the black bean dish you tried this week, try a different main ingredient next time.

 - Be open to suggestions.

 - Ask friends with similar family situations for suggestions if you have young children.

-- Different marinades make similar meals feel exotic.
+- Different marinades make similar meals feel quite varied.
 For example, grilled chicken with barbecue sauce is nothing like chicken served with an Asian-style marinade.
-Additionally, using the same marinade on a variety of meats can also liven up a menu.
+Additionally, using the same marinade on various meats can also liven up a menu.

 - Vary your sides.
 Similar entrees can feel entirely different if they are served with noodles instead of mashed potatoes or sweet potatoes instead of broccoli.

 - Learn to make soup.
-It’s simple, economical, and hundreds of variations can be created from ingredients found in the average fridge, freezer, and pantry.
+It’s simple and economical, and hundreds of variations can be created from ingredients found in the average fridge, freezer, and pantry.
 It also is a fabulous way to use up leftovers.

 - Peruse other menus.

 - Finally, think of your favorite menu items when eating out.
 Set a goal to master a similar recipe.
 Even a beginner cook can quickly learn to outdo many middle-of-the-road chain restaurants.

-*True story, a few weeks ago, I burned garlic bread in front of company.
-I’m not being modest and trying to call slightly overdone burnt.
+*True story, a few weeks ago, I burned garlic bread in front of the company.
+I’m not being modest and trying to call it slightly overdone burnt.
 I, honest to God, completely forgot about it and scorched it badly enough I was worried the fire alarm would start and add another layer of embarrassment to the evening.